• Menu

 Q. Will bottled water be readily available?

 A. It will likely be hot in Cuba and you’ll want to drink cool water throughout the day.
-Although bottled water is provided during the tour, we encourage tour participants to carry their own reusable water bottle to cut down on the number of plastic water bottles that get thrown out daily.
-You will need to bring a water purifier, such as a SteriPen.
+Although bottled water is provided, we strongly urge our tour participants to carry their own reusable water bottle and bring a water purifier, such as a SteriPen, so as to cut down on the number of plastic water bottles that get thrown out daily in Cuba.

 Q. Is tap water safe to drink?